 Regional Fisheries Management Organizations (RFMOs)

-ISSF is committed to supporting tuna Regional Fisheries Management Organizations (RFMOs) in following scientific advice to protect and conserve tuna stocks, reduce bycatch, and improve the health of marine ecosystems.
+In many ways, ISSF supports tuna Regional Fisheries Management Organizations (RFMOs) in following scientific advice to protect and conserve tuna stocks, reduce bycatch, and improve the health of marine ecosystems.

 Tuna are highly migratory, swimming through both international waters and waters belonging to many nations.
 To manage tuna stocks, countries sharing these resources joined together to create RFMOs.